ardabbour/hand-gesture-recognition/README.md

 # Hand Gesture Recognition
+**Due to time constraints, this project has been postponed until further notice.**

 Robustly recognize hand gestures (mostly finger gestures, but also including things like hand orientation), fast.

-## Under construction!